Creating Ron Dearing UTC STEAM Studios from Hull's former Central Fire Station

 • Disused and partially derelict public building brought back to life, reusing public assets

-SEE HOW THE HISTORIC FIRE STATION HAS BEEN RESTORED AND REFURBISHED INTO A MODERN SCHOOL
+SEE HOW THE HISTORIC FIRE STATION HAS BEEN RESTORED INTO A MODERN SCHOOL